 18 days from Bucharest to PragueOverview

 Discover some of the Continent’s best-kept secrets on this river cruise through Eastern and Central Europe, from Bucharest to Prague.
-Guided sightseeing with Certified Local Guides in each city shows you the highlights, with inside visits of the Patriarch’s Church in Veliko Târnovo, Kalemegdan Fortress in Belgrade, and Melk’s awe-inspiring Benedictine Abbey.
-Also visit the diverse rock formations of Belogradchik, the Lepenski Vir archaeological site on the banks of the Danube in Serbia, enjoy an organ concert in Pécs, and wine tasting in the Wachau Valley.
+Guided sightseeing with Certified Local Guides in each city shows you the highlights, with inside visits of the Tsarevet’s Fortress in Veliko Târnovo, Kalemegdan Fortress in Belgrade, and Melk’s awe-inspiring Benedictine Abbey.
+Also visit the diverse rock formations of Belogradchik, the Lepenski Vir archaeological site on the banks of the Danube in Serbia, enjoy an organ concert in Pécs, wine tasting in the Wachau Valley and beer tasting in Regensburg.
 Cruise through the dramatic Iron Gates gorge and Main Danube Canal.
+Visit Hungary’s vibrant capital, Budapest, Austria’s Vienna and delightful Dürnstein and many more.
 Enjoy three overnights in Prague, with guided sightseeing of the city’s main sights, plenty of free time, and the conclusion of your incredible cruise vacation.Duration:

 Day 1 Bucharest, Romania.

 ||14 November, 2016